 meaning "freeman".
 It denoted a landowner of free but not noble birth, from Old French franc

 From a nickname which indicated a person who came from France.
-It is typical of the area of Naples.
+It is typical of the area around Naples.

 Occupational surname for one who was a gardener, from Old French jardin